Student Support Services

 - student conduct procedures oversight.

 The Testing Center offers a variety of testing services, including

 - assessment testing for English, and math placement,

 - placement exams for Spanish, French, Chinese, German, and biology,

 - Prior Learning Assessment, such as CLEP and DANTES,

-- licensure exams and entrance exams, such as the Graduate Record Exam (GRE) and Test of English as a Foreign Language (TOEFL),
+- licensure exams and entrance exams, such as the Graduate Record Exam (GRE) and Test of English as a Foreign Language (TOEFL), and Praxis,

 - test proctoring for CCD and distance learning students.

 You may request copies of your CCD academic records from the Office of Registration and Records.
 All transcripts must be requested in writing or ordered online through your student account at CCD.edu/Transcripts.

 Transcripts will not be released for you if you have financial or academic holds on your account.
 This includes past due balances and other financial obligations due to CCD or any other Colorado community college.